Sinethemba3/HairCut-BeautySalon-Booking-System/README.md

 The database is built in MySQL/MariaDB and includes tables such as:

-users – Stores user credentials and roles. salons – Stores salon information and slider images. appointments – Stores customer appointments and status. services – Stores service categories and descriptions. payments – Tracks deposits and full payments.
+* users – Stores user credentials and roles.<br>
+* salons – Stores salon information and slider images.<br>
+* appointments – Stores customer appointments and status.<br>
+* services – Stores service categories and descriptions.<br>
+* payments – Tracks deposits and full payments.

 The system also uses comma-separated strings for slider images and dynamic features.

 # Setup Instructions

-Clone the repository: git clone https://github.com/<username>/HairCut-BeautySalon-Booking-System.git
+Clone the repository: git clone github.github.com/Sinethemba3/HairCut-BeautySalon-Booking-System.git

 # Set up the database